aazaff/startLearn.R/README.md

 	[[6]]
 	[1] "Bob"

 It worked!
 Unfortunately it returns a fairly complex output.
 There is a lot to unpack here, so let's take it slowly.

+## Subscripting elements of an array

 First, notice that there are two sets of bracketed numbers that are returned in our MultiList object, some with double brackets **[[]]** and some with single brackets **[]**.
 You may have also noticed that throughout this tutorial R has, up until this most recent example, always prefaced it answers to our questions with **[1]**.
 What does this mean, and why does it do this?
 Why is it different in the case of a list?